 Reducing mass incarceration in Indiana:

 Black Hoosiers are disproportionately affected by the criminal legal system, period.
-In total, Black people account for 34 percent of the prison population and only 9 percent of the Indiana’s adult population.
+In total, Black people account for 34 percent of the prison population and only 9 percent of Indiana’s adult population.
 In order to create a true justice system, we must examine and reimagine components of the criminal legal system that worsen racial inequities, including ending cash bail, sentencing reform, and eliminating re-entry hurdles such as electronic monitoring fees.

 The underlying problem with policing isn't just the lack of de-escalation training or accountability procedures.
-The problem is the outsized and ever-expanding scale of policing that leads inevitably to officers’ unnecessary interactions with the police, unlawful use of excessive force and, tragically, the killing of Black men and women.
+The problem is the outsized and ever-expanding scale of policing that leads inevitably to unnecessary interactions with the police, unlawful use of excessive force and, tragically, the killing of Black men and women.
 We will continue to work with advocates throughout the state, pushing cities toward sweeping reforms limiting police use of force, including banning chokeholds.
-We must also demand that President Biden set a federal lethal force standard at the National level.
+We must also demand that President Biden set federal lethal force standard at the National level.
 But regardless of reform, we must ultimately reduce the role, resources, and power of police, ending overpolicing and police surveillance in communities of color.

 Challenging race-based treatment of youth in the juvenile legal system:

 The same disparities that occur in the adult criminal legal system are also impacting kids.
 Indiana must enact commonsense policies designed to confront systemic racism in the juvenile legal system and disrupt the school-to-prison pipeline.